e-gineering/LibreChat/eg-docs/Setup-Guide.md

 OCR_API_KEY=
 ```

-Additional options to configure:
-* Moderation.
+Moderation options.
 Rate limiting options might be too strict if you're all using it at the same time from the same location

 ```env
 LIMIT_MESSAGE_IP=false
 MESSAGE_IP_MAX=120
 MESSAGE_IP_WINDOW=1
 ```
-* SSO login with Microsoft can be configured using `OPENID` options.
+* SSO login with Microsoft can be configured using the information here: [LibreChat SAML Docs](https://www.librechat.ai/docs/configuration/authentication/SAML)

 ### Docker Compose Override